slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Self education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self education easier; failing that, it does nothing."
 -- Isaac Asimov*

-> *"If you need a degree to do it, it’s not going to make you wealthy."
--- Naval Ravikant*

 > *"«I want to have a safety net so I can get a job.» This is what my daughter said to me.
 Where did she learn the phrase “Safety net”?
 Maybe the thing about college is that a child is not yet ready to be an adult.
 It’s the last time they will ever hang out with people their own age.
 My closest friends are not my age.
 In college though, they were.
 It’s scary to be an adult.
 To survive.
 It’s a jungle.
 College is still a walled safe city for kids just like you.
 I would pay a lot to be a child again.
 To not make the mistakes of adulthood.
 To not have those fears.
 So maybe that’s what the college tuition is.
 The cost to extend childhood.
 And the cost of childhood is going up."
 -- James Altucher*